SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 ## Actually transcribing
 The RNA Polymerase Enzyme starts at a promoter (typically found upstream of the 5' start site) and ends at a terminator.

-* A Box of TATTAA highlights transcription rate and the start site
+* A Box of TATAAT highlights transcription rate and the start site
-* TFIIA cofactor in RNA (polymerease?) recognizes TATTAA box, TFIIB recognizes C/CG/CG/CGCCC upstream
+* TFIIA cofactor in RNA (polymerease?) recognizes TATAAT box, TFIIB recognizes C/CG/CG/CGCCC upstream

 The RNA ploymerease will pluck the correct corresponding nucleotide out of the nucleus to form the antiparallel mRNA sequence.